What is 3D printed food and which are the companies working on it?

 Ever heard about 3D-printed food and wondered if it is real?
 Well, it is, and almost on the verge of transforming conventional restaurant kitchens across the globe.

-According to a 2022 report by Statista, the global market value for 3D printing products and services in 2020 was around USD 12.6 billion.
+According to a 2022 report by Statista, the global market value for 3D printing products and services in 2020 was around USD 12.6 billion (INR 10,37,08 crore approx.).
 And between 2020 and 2023, the industry is expected to have a compound annual growth rate of nearly 17 per cent.

 Besides its decent adoption in the global food industry, extensive research on 3D food printing technology is ongoing.
 A 2020 Strait Times report reveals that Singapore’s Khoo Teck Puat Hospital (KTPH) has been working closely with the Singapore University of Technology and Design (SUTD) and Nanyang Technological University (NTU) on multiple 3D food printing research projects.